This ramen noodle vegetable soup comes in handy when you need a hot, comforting soup, and you need it right away.

-Ramen noodles are now readily available, even without the ready-made soup mix, in the Asian foods section of well-stocked supermarkets (sometimes labeled chuka soba).
+Ramen noodles are readily available: You can buy them without the ready-made soup mix, in the Asian foods section of well-stocked supermarkets (sometimes labeled chuka soba).
 They’re an appealing addition to simple soups.
 To make this a more substantial soup, do add the optional tofu.

 - 6 cups water